2025 SAFA Women's League

-The 2025 SAFA Women's League, commonly known as 2025 Hollywoodbets Super League, is the sixth season of the professional SAFA Women's League, and the 17th season of nation-wide league competition in women's football in South Africa.
+The 2025 SAFA Women's League, known as the 2025 Hollywoodbets Super League for sponsorship reasons, is the sixth season of the professional SAFA Women's League, and the 17th season of nation-wide league competition in women's football in South Africa.
 It is the 4th season played with 16 teams.

-Teams and Location
+Teams and locations

 In the 2024 season, Thunderbirds Ladies and Lindelani Ladies were relegated to the Sasol Women's League, while Sasol Women's League winners Ezemvelo and runners-ups UCT Ladies were promoted to the league.